 The first death due to coronavirus was reported in Pennsylvania on March 18th in Northampton County.
-The second was reported on March 21st in Allegheny County.
-Monroe and Montgomery County reported their first deaths on Sunday, March 22nd.
-As of August 3, there have been 7,209 reported deaths statewide while thousands of others have been hospitalized across the state.
+There have now been over 27,000 reported deaths statewide while thousands of others have been hospitalized across the state.

 Here’s what we know about the virus:

 On March 26, cases of the novel coronavirus worldwide crossed half a million.
 By April 3, that number doubled to 1 million cases.
-Over 200 thousand of those cases were recorded in the U.S. which is now the country with the most cases ahead of China and Italy.
+Global infections now stand at over 100 million.

-There have now been over 100,000 deaths in the U.S and over three million cases in the country alone, exceeding China’s official count by more than 5 times.
+There have now been over 500,000 deaths in the U.S and over 28 million cases in the country alone, exceeding China’s official case count by more than 300 times.

-For the first time in history, every state and territory in the U.S. is under a disaster declaration simultaneously.
+For the first time in history, every state and territory in the U.S. declared a disaster declaration simultaneously.

 “Ultimately, the development and delivery of a safe and effective vaccine will be needed to fully interrupt transmission,” the WHO Director General said in a briefing.